docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

 ## A Basic Example With Relevant Environmental Variables

 This example provides you only with a basic example of what a minimal setup could look like.
 We **strongly recommend** that you go through the configuration file yourself and adjust everything to your needs.
-The default [docker-compose.yml](./docker-compose.yml) can be used for the purpose out-of-the-box, see the [usage section](#usage).
+The default [docker-compose.yml](https://github.com/docker-mailserver/docker-mailserver/blob/master/docker-compose.yml) can be used for the purpose out-of-the-box, see the [_Usage_ chapter](../../usage.md).

 ``` YAML
 version: '3.8'